virajnshah/openshift-june-2026/Day2/README.md

 - there are two types of machines involved in the Kubernetes Cluster
   1. Master Node
      - this machine runs components that provides the Container Orchestration Features for the cluster
-     - by default, user application will run here ( however, you can override/configure to allow deploying user applications )
+     - by default, user application will not run here ( however, you can override/configure to allow deploying user applications )
      - this is where Control Plane Components will be running
        1. API Server
        2. etcd key/value database